stoikerty/dev-toolkit/Readme.md

 CSS is imported via [css-modules](https://github.com/css-modules/css-modules).
 If you have never heard about css-modules, read ["CSS Modules - *Welcome to the Future*"](http://glenmaddern.com/articles/css-modules).

 Currently there is no test-suite.
 I might add one if I get more exposure into using tests myself.
-Although I do like keeping the toolkit simple instead of adding all sorts of dependencies just for the sake of having more features.
-You can always add your own.
+Although I do like keeping the toolkit simple and extensible instead of adding all sorts of dependencies for the sake of having more features.
+Feel free to add your own if you need it.